jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (a) in determining (under section 116 of this Act) whether section 115 of this Act ceases to apply to the person, any period of time must be calculated including any time that has elapsed before the commencement of section 404 of this Act:
   (b) a person must be treated as if he or she were arrested and detained under Part 9 of this Act if he or she was already detained on the commencement of section 404 of this Act.

-### 431 Deportation liability of residence class visa holder convicted of criminal offence
+### 431 Deportation liability of residence class visa holder convicted or guilty of criminal offence
 (1) Subsection (2) applies to a person if he or she— (a) was exempt from the requirement to hold a permit under Part 2 of Schedule 1 of the Immigration Regulations 1999; and (b) was outside New Zealand immediately before the commencement of section 404 of this Act; and